paulocilasjr/training-material/topics/statistics/tutorials/multimodal_learner/tutorial.md

 # Dataset overview: HANCOCK modalities and target

-The HANCOCK cohort includes 763 head and neck squamous cell carcinoma (HNSCC) cases with multimodal data ({% cite Dorrich2025 %}).
+The HANCOCK cohort includes 763 head and neck cancer cases with multimodal data ({% cite Dorrich2025 %}).
 For this tutorial, the train and test tables include the following key columns:

 The HANCOCK use case includes three modalities per patient: